mozilla/fx-private-relay/docs/end-to-end-local-dev.md

 1. In your [SES Email Receiving][ses-email-receiving] panel, create a new rule set.
 2. In that rule set, create a rule "ses-all-inbound-to-sns"
-3. In that rule, add an action to publish to SNS topic and select the SNS topic you made before.
+3. In that rule, add an action to Publish to Amazon SNS topic and select the SNS topic you made before.
+Use UTF-8 encoding instead of Base64.
+4. In [SES Email Receiving][ses-email-receiving], ensure the rule "ses-all-inbound-to-sns" is Active.

 ### Configure your app to accept emails addressed to your domain
 Django and our Relay code have checks to make sure the HTTPS POSTs are for the